V0lk3n/V0lk3n.github.io/writeup/HackTheBox/Box/Analysis/HTB-Analysis_WriteUp.md

 ## Privilege Escalation - jdoe to Administrator<a name="privesc-administrator"></a>

-As `jdoe` user, i started WinPEAS script again.
+As `jdoe` user, I started WinPEAS script again.
 And i've found few interesting things.

 Finding about BCTextEncode :